 George provides overall policy and administrative leadership for the organization.
 For many years, George directed CFPA's legislative efforts and led CFPA's CalFresh team, championing efforts to remove barriers to participation.
 Prior to joining CFPA, he was the Legislative Director for the Children's Alliance in Washington.
 George has a master's degree in social work and over 25 years of experience in advocacy dating back to his time with the Jesuit Volunteer Corp.
 He joined CFPA in 1999.

 Tracey Patterson, MPH, Director of Legislation Office 510.433.1122 ext.
 101, Cell 415.794.8645, email@example.com

 Tracey directs CFPA's state legislative efforts and annual policy development process.
 Her areas of expertise include policy advocacy to increase access to federal nutrition programs, improve the quality of food in schools and community settings, and working in collaboration with community-driven actions.
-Prior to joining CFPA in 2013, she had a decade of experience in health and education in high-poverty communities in California, Louisiana and New York.
+Prior to joining CFPA in 2013, she had a decade of experience in public health and education in high-poverty communities in California, Louisiana and New York.
 Tracey has led efforts with policy makers, public schools, community-based organizations, coalitions, researchers, and government agencies.
 She has a MPH from the City University of New York.

 Tia Shimada, MPH, Director of Programs Office 510.433.1122 ext.
 109, firstname.lastname@example.org